HackYourFuture/debugging/README.md

 *Of course for us as teachers it's gonna be challenging to come up with various buggy programs that strike the right difficulty balance.*

+### Ideas of buggy programs

+Ideas for buggy programs for students to solve:

+#### Week 1

+- If, if-else, else condition as three individual if statements
+- Using an uninitialized variable
+- Attempt to add two numbers together but make one of the numbers a string
+- ...

+*If you have more ideas for buggy programs, please submit them by creating an issue on Github, or adding a pull request.*

 ## Requirements

 - To teach students how to systematically debug programs.